June 27, 2023

 These folks are who I want to be when I grow up!

-After saying goodbye to the cheerful spry couple, we continued out climb up near the Meridian Overlook and to the trail’s highest point for the day.
+After saying goodbye to the cheerful spry couple, we continued our climb up near the Meridian Overlook and to the trail’s highest point for the day.
 The summit was just ahead, and Poledork and I both felt ready for a break.
-Apparently, someone else had the same exact thought too, because just as we crested the peak, we spotted some coolers for PCT hikers and two short folding lawn chairs waiting for us.
+Someone else had the same thought too, because just as we crested the peak, we spotted some coolers for PCT hikers and two short folding lawn chairs waiting for us.
 Trail Magic!!!

 Trail Magic!!!